progit/progit/de/03-git-branching/01-chapter3.markdown

 <!--Notice the `*` character that prefixes the `master` branch: it indicates the branch that you currently have checked out.
 This means that if you commit at this point, the `master` branch will be moved forward with your new work.
 To see the last commit on each branch, you can run `git branch -v`:-->

 Das `*` vor dem `master`-Branch bedeutet, dass dies der gerade ausgecheckte Branch ist.
 Wenn Du also jetzt einen Commit erzeugst, wird dieser in den `master`-Branch gehen.
-Du kannst dir mit `git branch -v` ganz schnell für jeden Branch den letzten Commit anzeigen lassen:
+Du kannst Dir mit `git branch -v` ganz schnell für jeden Branch den letzten Commit anzeigen lassen:

 	$ git branch -v
 	  iss53   93b412c fix javascript issue